lauritsbonde/lauritsbonde/README.md

 # 💫 About Me:

 🚧 I'm currently working on [Webhoox](https://webhoox.dev/).
 A developer tool to help with webhook development and management, written in GO.<br><br>🚀 My last project was [FetchLytics](https://fetchlytics.dev/).
-A tool to get insights about your apps network requests<br><br>🧠 I am currently learning: GO, HTMX, and infrastructure.<br>
+A tool to get insights about your apps network requests, written in Next.js<br><br>🧠 I am currently learning: GO, HTMX, and infrastructure.<br>

 # 💻 Tech Stack: